chiiglaaa/Python-Modules/subprocess module/Lesson 2/readme.md

                 a convenient way to ensure that your Python code halts when the command it runs fails to execute successfully

+    capture_output=True - captures the output of the command that is executed and returns it as bytes.
+This includes both standart output and standart error streams.
+It makes it easy to capture and handle the output of the command in your Python code.

     subprocess.CalledProcessError - returns a non-zero exit status.
 It provides information about the command that failed, the exit code and any output or errors generataed by the command.